Bonjour, Ciao, and welcome to Pairs Well With Food – the place to discover all things delicious.

-These days, I live between Los Angeles and the Bay Area and make it my personal mission to taste my way across every corner of the Golden State.
-Growing up here made me the cook I am today so I believe that fresh, seasonal, whole food-based cooking is the key to deliciousness.
+These days, I live between Los Angeles, the Bay Area, and the road and I live for the laid back elegance that defines the Golden State.
+Growing up here made me the cook I am today meaning I believe that fresh, seasonal, whole food-based cooking is the key to deliciousness.

 Just as California has influenced me, so has my family – a sort of modern day Brady Bunch if you will.
 With divorced and remarried parents and six siblings with every permutation of relation, we’re a sort of E.U. of a family.
 We’re a bit Irish, Dutch, Italian, and French, so cured meat, cheese, and good alcohol are our common dialects.

 Through the years, I’ve lived north, south, east, and even across the pond, but California has always been in my heart.
-The sense of adventure, mix of cultures, and laid back attitude here inspires my cooking to be what it is today – easy, fresh, and a bit eclectic.
-Though my food is rooted in European techniques and Mediterranean ingredients, I take artistic freedom to mix things up for recipes that are creative, easy, and healthy.
+The sense of adventure, mix of cultures, and laid back attitude here inspire my cooking to be what it is today – easy, fresh, yet a bit adventurous.
+Though my food is rooted in European techniques and Mediterranean ingredients, I take artistic freedom to mix things up for recipes that are creative, doable, and healthy.

 I believe everyone has something to teach as well as something to learn, so I encourage you to create, explore, and share the ensuing adventures.
-To me, life becomes more fulfilling when I build meaningful relationships with my friends, neighbors, and community.
+To me, life is made more fulfilling through meaningful relationships with my friends, neighbors, and community.

 When it comes to the kitchen, I operate on the belief that food tastes better when it’s prepared by hand and made with healthy, whole ingredients.
 I value the rich artisanal culture and the effort and skill required to produce each element at the table.
 I believe a successful meal consists not only of good food, but also thoughtful design, artful presentation, and of course, fabulous company!

-Eventually, I came across a New York Times article that touted a new style of food magazine named CHOW.
-In January 2005, I joined the CHOW editorial team, eventually becoming the magazine’s Food Editor.
+Eventually, I came across a New York Times article that touted a new style of food magazine named CHOW and in January 2005 I joined the CHOW editorial team, eventually becoming the magazine’s Food Editor.
 During my five years there, I got my hands in everything from researching and writing to recipe development, food styling, and videos.

-I currently live in California — splitting my time between San Francisco and my hometown of Los Angeles — where I spend my free time trying new restaurants, building out my home bar, shopping for antiques, honing my photography skills, dancing, and, of course, cooking.
+I currently live in California — splitting my time between San Francisco and my hometown of Los Angeles — where I spend my free time trying new restaurants, building out my home bar, shopping for antiques, honing my photography skills, doing yoga, hiking, and spinning, traveling, and, of course, cooking.